e2thex/coachingGreatBooksCourse/README.md

 # Partner Master Class
 ## Purpose
-The Coaching master Curse is a 15 week process for 4 to 6 individuals to improve their ability to be coaches and engage in feedback conversations that can be difficult for leaders
+The Coaching master Curse is a process for 4 to 6 individuals to improve their ability to be coaches and engage in feedback conversations that can be difficult for leaders

 ## For Who?
 This course can be valuable to anyone that works with other, but is most valuable for those that are expected to mentor and lead others.

 ## Overview
-This Course consists of an 8-week course reading and practicing the lessons from The Coaching Habit and Difficult Conversations.
+This Course consists of an 15-week course reading and practicing the lessons from The Coaching Habit and Difficult Conversations.
 It involves a commitment of 1 1/2 hours a week of direct involvement and practicing during the participant's job.

 ## Outline
 Each week the group will meeting for a 1 hour meeting with the following agenda